peterpme/knowledge/browser-behind-scenes.md

 # Behind The Scenes of A Browser
+Disclaimer: Still in brain dump mode

+There's a lot that goes into actually having something appear on your website.
+The browser can request multiple forms of content whether it would be HTML, CSS, JS, images, other types of content, etc.

-Browsers like Chrome make `predictive optimizations` by observing network traffic.
+> Browsers like Chrome make `predictive optimizations` by observing network traffic.
 What it'll do is build a predictive model in order to improve performance.
-What that means is the second you start looking for a certain URL, like Facebook, Chrome will dispatch a speculative DNS lookup and even start the TCP handshake before you hit `enter`
+> What that means is the second you start looking for a certain URL, like Facebook, Chrome will dispatch a speculative DNS lookup and even start the TCP handshake before you hit `enter`

 While browsers will have different engines that handle rendering differently, there are simlarities.
 They will have a User Interface, Browser Engine, Rendering Engine, Network Engine, Javascript Engine and the UI backend.

-`User Interface` - What the User sees.
+- `User Interface` - What the User sees.
 Includes Address Bar, Search, Bookmarks, etc.
-`Browser Engines` - Sole purpose is to communicate with the rendering engine `Renderring Engine` - Takes care of the page rendering process `Network Engine` - Handles network requests `Javascript Engine` - Handles javascript-related events `UI Backend` - Everything else
+- `Browser Engines` - Middleman between user interface and the rendering engine
+- `Renderring Engine` - Takes care of the page rendering process
+- `Network Engine` - Handles network requests like HTTP and other requests
+- `UI Backend` - draws basic widgets and exposes generic interface that is not platform specific
+- `Javascript Interpreter` - Parses and executes JS
+- `Data Storage` - Persistence layer to store stuff like cookies and now things like `localStorage`, `IndexedDB`, `WebSQL` and `FileSystem`

 Once you initiate the TCP handshake with the browser, the network engine will request 8kb of data at a time.
 All modern browsers are multi-threaded, which means they have the abililty to download in paralell, usually around 6 streams but there are ways an individual can increase this limit.